steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 > test suites are necessary but not sufficient.

 From the outset, assume that there is a regression -and that your challenge is to find it.
-That is rather than the qualification being a process  "run some automated and manual test to show that all is well", the task has to be approached as one of "find out what has broken, where and why".
+That is, rather than the qualification being a process of "run some automated and manual tests to show that all is well", the task has to be approached as one of "find out what has broken, where and why".
 Then we can worry about how to fix.